mzemplenyi/mzemplenyi.github.io/research.md

 It is becoming increasingly clear that environmental exposures early in life have the potential to set the health trajectory for the rest of your life.
 My research has focused on statistical methods for identifying windows of susceptibility to environmental exposures -- that is, time periods when there is a significant association between an exposure and an adverse health outcome.

-In particular, I have focused on the effects of prenatal exposure to air pollution released from coal combustion, cars, and fires on human health.
+In particular, I have focused on the effects of prenatal exposure to air pollution on human health.
 Inhaling these particles can cause downstream changes in the epigenome, the chemical signals that regulate how genes are expressed.
 Depending on the timing of these shocks, epigenetic modifications could lead to abnormal organ development and potentially cardiovascular and respiratory problems.
 These detrimental effects are not limited to the person who directly inhales the air pollution; a developing fetus can be exposed prenatally when the air pollution a pregnant mother inhales triggers a cascade of inflammatory chemical signals that are passed to the fetus via the placenta.
 My work on function-on-function regression and sparse canonical correlation analysis aims to identify the regions in the epigenome and time periods during pregnancy when these potentially harmful developmental changes occur.